noiseprotocol/noise_spec/noise.md

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
 A `HandshakeState` extends a `SymmetricState` with DH variables.

 To execute a Noise protocol you `Initialize()` a `HandshakeState`.
-Then you call `WriteMessage()` and `ReadMessage()` to process each handshake message.
+During initialization you specify any local key pairs, and any public keys for the remote party you have knowledge of.
+You may optionally specify **prologue** data that both parties will confirm is identical (such as previously exchanged version negotiation messages), and/or a **pre-shared key** that will be used to encrypt and authenticate all traffic.

+After `Initialize()` you call `WriteMessage()` and `ReadMessage()` to process each handshake message.
 If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the